janekfleper/typst-fancy-units/src/unit.typ

 //
 // - bracket (dictionary): Open or close bracket
 //   - child (int): Child index in the content tree
-//   - position (int): Bracket position in the child text
+//   - position (int): Bracket position in the child body
 // - offset (dictionary): Offset to apply to the `bracket`
 //   - child (int)
 //   - position (int)